Header

 WHAT TO DO?

-Conduct relevant outreach with a multitude of stakeholders, including NPOs, government, financial institutions, regulators and regional/international bodies.
+Conduct relevant outreach with a multitude of stakeholders, including NPOs, government (various departments), financial institutions, regulators and regional/international bodies.

 Continuous engagement on the issues at stake is key.
 This applies to both NPOs as well as to governments and FATF-Style Regional Bodies.